Green Line (Calgary): Opposition

-Despite the issue cited as the reason the province failed to contribute their pledged portion of the project’s funding being resolved, the United Conservative provincial government then announced that it would continue withholding funding, the city needed to produce a new business case for the line, and it would be investing in the widening of Deerfoot Trail.
+Despite the issue cited as the reason the province failed to contribute their pledged portion of the project's funding being resolved, the United Conservative provincial government then announced that it would continue withholding funding, the city needed to produce a new business case for the line, and it would be investing in the widening of Deerfoot Trail.
 The Alberta provincial government has also retained legislation allowing them to revoke their contribution with only 90 days notice.
-Officials say this move complicates the project’s procurement, increased the project’s overall cost by millions of dollars and delayed the project by one year.
+Officials say this move complicates the project's procurement, increased the project's overall cost by millions of dollars and delayed the project by one year.
 Despite these actions, the provincial government maintains publicly that they support the idea of the Green Line.

 On July 7, 2021, Prime Minister Justin Trudeau met privately with then-Alberta Premier Jason Kenney at the Fairmount Palliser Hotel in downtown Calgary.
 Less than three hours later, the Alberta Government announced it had approved the Green Line without modifications and would contribute their pledged portion of the line's funding.
 After over a year of delays inflicted by the provincial government, Prime Minister Justin Trudeau, Mayor Naheed Nenshi, members of council, and various other stakeholders gathered at the Oliver Bowen Light Rail Maintenance Facility in Calgary to announce the Green Line would continue as planned.
 Jason Kenney declined to attend the announcement and sent no provincial representatives.

-Alberta’s newly selected Premier Danielle Smith called the Green Line a “catastrophically bad decision”, a “fantasy”, and an “excessively expensive line that goes nowhere and never will”.
-Danielle Smith also asserted that the Green Line is “of no real use to anyone”, praised the organized effort to stifle or cancel the Green Line, and called for replacing half of the rail line with a bus.
+Alberta's current premier, Danielle Smith, called the Green Line a "catastrophically bad decision", a "fantasy", and an "excessively expensive line that goes nowhere and never will".
+Danielle Smith also asserted that the Green Line is "of no real use to anyone", praised the organized effort to stifle or cancel the Green Line, and called for replacing half of the rail line with a bus.

 Approval and public opinion

-On June 16, 2020, council voted 14 to 1 to approve construction stage one of the Green Line despite vocal opposition from a small group of wealthy and influential businesspeople.
+On June 16, 2020, council voted 14 to 1 to approve construction Stage 1 of the Green Line despite vocal opposition from a small group of wealthy and influential businesspeople.
 The project received final approval from all three orders of government on July 7, 2021.
-Several polls conducted in 2020 and 2021 have suggested that the megaproject has popular public support.
-A poll conducted in June 2020 found 68.7% of Calgarians in support of the project with its updated 2020 alignment.
-According to a 2021 survey conducted by the City of Calgary, 90% of respondents said the Green Line is important to the future of the city and 89% said it is an important addition to the city’s transportation network.
+Several polls conducted in 2020 and 2021 have suggested that the project has popular public support.
+A poll conducted in June 2020 found 68.7 percent of Calgarians in support of the project with its updated 2020 alignment.
+According to a 2021 survey conducted by the City of Calgary, 90 percent of respondents said the Green Line is important to the future of the city and 89 percent said it is an important addition to the city's transportation network.

-The CA$5.5 billion cost of stage one will be shared in roughly equal portions between the federal government, provincial government, and the City of Calgary.
+The CA$5.5 billion cost of Stage 1 will be shared in roughly equal portions between the federal government, provincial government, and the City of Calgary.
 On July 10, 2021, Prime Minister Justin Trudeau said "The money is there and the agreements are signed, so regardless of an election, the Green Line is going to go forward."